StarFlyer: Fleet development

 Most of the StarFlyer A320 fleet is leased from GECAS and AWAS, but the airline purchased three A320s to replace older leased aircraft; JA01MC was retired on April 30, 2014 to bring its fleet to a total of ten aircraft, of which five aircraft were to be leased in the future.
 In October 2020, StarFlyer announced the leasing of up to five A320neo aircraft from SMBC Aviation Capital, with deliveries beginning in January 2023 in order to replace older A320-200 aircraft, and the agreement expected to be completed by February 2021.
 By December 2022, the airline reported that the expected delivery of its first A320neo in January 2023 was delayed, with the airline subsequently cancelling several flights between January and March 2023.
+The first A320neo was delivered during June 2023, before entering service on July 4, 2023.

+On May 24, the airline announced its board approved a resolution to lease up to five more A320neos from ANA Holdings.
+The contract, which is expected to be finalized in August 2024, includes three firm orders and two options.

 Livery

 The company's black and white aircraft livery and corporate branding were designed under the art direction of Tatsuya Matsui, a noted robot designer, in conjunction with SGI Japan.
 Matsui based the airline's brand identity around the concept of a "Mother Comet" taking passengers through space to their destination.
 His design work extended to aircraft interiors, airport facilities and in-flight service implements, including the airline's signature leather seats and chocolates.

 Additionally, parts of the livery feature inverted color schemes relative to the opposing side of the aircraft.
 On the aircraft's left-hand side, the vertical stabilizer (tail fin) and wingtip are colored in solid black, with the airline's tail fin logo colored in white.
 Inversely on the aircraft's right-hand side, the tail fin and wingtip are colored in solid white, with the airline's tail fin logo colored in black.